 Dheda K, Gumbo T, Maartens G, et al. The epidemiology, pathogenesis, transmission, diagnosis, and management of multidrug-resistant, extensively drug-resistant, and incurable tuberculosis.
 Lancet Respir Med 2017; 5:291-360

 Harris RC, Sumner T, Knight GM, White RG.
 Systematic review of mathematical models exploring the epidemiological impact of future TB vaccines.
 Hum Vaccin Immunother 2016;12:2813-32

 Images can be downloaded in low and high resolution.
 Our YouTube channel offers a regularly updated collection of GSK videos

 TB: uniting scientists to tackle one of the world’s biggest killers

-Tuberculosis – better known as TB – is one of the top ten causes of deaths worldwide.
-But for the first time in almost 100 years, we have taken a major step towards finding a potential new vaccine against the disease.
+Tuberculosis (TB) is one of the top ten causes of deaths worldwide.
+We have taken a major step towards finding a potential new vaccine against the disease.